No Way Out (2002)

-The 2002 No Way Out was the fourth No Way Out professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on February 17, 2002, at the Bradley Center in Milwaukee, Wisconsin.
-It was the final No Way Out promoted under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May.
-It was also the final No Way Out event held before the WWF introduced the brand extension in March.
+The 2002 No Way Out was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fourth No Way Out and took place on February 17, 2002, at the Bradley Center in Milwaukee, Wisconsin.
+It was the final No Way Out held before the WWF introduced the brand extension in March and the final No Way Out promoted under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May.

 Eight professional wrestling matches were scheduled on the event's card.
-In the main event, Chris Jericho defeated Stone Cold Steve Austin to retain the Undisputed WWF Championship.
+In the main event, Chris Jericho defeated "Stone Cold" Steve Austin to retain the Undisputed WWF Championship.
 In other prominent matches, Kurt Angle defeated Triple H to become the number one contender for the Undisputed WWF Championship, and The Rock defeated The Undertaker in a singles match.

 This event is notable for the onscreen WWF debut of the New World Order (nWo), a dominant faction in World Championship Wrestling (WCW), which the WWF had acquired in March 2001.
 This iteration of the nWo consisted of the faction's three original members, Hollywood Hogan, Kevin Nash, and Scott Hall, with this also being their respective returns to the WWF.
 Coincidentally, No Way Out has the same three-letter abbreviation as the faction, and an altered event logo using the nWo logo font was used for commercials hyping the faction's WWF debut and on the cover of the home video release.

 Production

 Background

-No Way Out was first held by the World Wrestling Federation (WWF, now WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2002 event was the fourth event in the No Way Out chronology and was held on February 17 at the Bradley Center in Milwaukee, Wisconsin.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by the World Wrestling Federation (WWF, now WWE) as the 20th In Your House PPV in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The fourth No Way Out event was held on February 17, 2002, at the Bradley Center in Milwaukee, Wisconsin.